 Symbiosis in Development (SiD) is a systemic sustainability framework, developed by Except since 1999 with the help of dozens of experts in the field.
 It's a powerful, agile, and proven framework for building transformation roadmaps and solutions for organizations, developing systemic solutions, and aligning teams and processes.
-Its helps to understand and map system dynamics, to develop innovative ideas, and laying out a relatively quick pathway to implementing them.
+Its helps to understand and map system dynamics, to develop innovative ideas, and laying out efficient pathways to implementing them.
 The collaborative process of SiD utilizes a range of different concepts found in systems-thinking, network theory, and life cycle analysis to create holistic and multidisciplinary approaches to solve problems and develop symbiotic and sustainable solutions for almost any process or project.